What Accidental Mentors is all about

 I work hard to write and publish stories, ideas, and content that matter.
 My dream is to have the resources—personal, financial, spiritual, and physical—to support my writing.
 If you share my dream, or any part of it, I invite you to come along.
 As a paid subscriber, you’ll make it possible for me to write and publish my writing, and I hope, you’ll be inspired and supported to do the same.

 I am an author, public speaker, blogger, and community builder.
 I am the author of Resistance: A Memoir of Civil Disobedience in Maricopa County, and co-author of twenty-five software books, including Mastering Microsoft Office by Sybex/Wiley.
 My writing has appeared in anthologies, including The Women of Katrina: How Gender, Race, and Class Matter in an American Disaster, Struggling in Good Faith: LGBTQI Inclusion from 13 American Religious Perspectives, Coming Out in Faith, and Bless the Imperfect.
 Accidental Mentors: Inspirational Stories of Women Who Shaped My Life Without Even Trying is a serialized micro-memoir focused on gratitude for those women who have made me who I am.

 I have a Master of Social Work degree from Boston University that I applied to a twenty-five-year career in chemical dependency treatment and crisis intervention services.
 In my later years, I received a Master of Fine Arts degree in Creative Nonfiction from the Solstice Low-Residency MFA in Creative Writing Program, now associated with Lasell University in Newton, MA.

-Writing is a vital tool in my activist tool bag.
-Over the years, I’ve learned that writing is a craft that can be learned but great writing must be felt.
-I’m continuing to study both craft and feeling.
+Writing is a vital tool in my activist and my how-to-live-my-life tool bag.
+Over the years, I’ve discovered that writing is a craft that can be learned but that great writing must be felt.
+I continue to study both craft and feeling.